InSight: Surface operations

-In February 2020, according to new data gathered from NASA's InSight lander, it was found that the Martian magnetic field at the landing site is about 10 times stronger than previously thought, and fluctuates rapidly.
+In February 2020, new data gathered from NASA's InSight lander showed that the Martian magnetic field at the landing site is about 10 times stronger than previously thought, and fluctuates rapidly.

-In early 2021, the InSight team announced they would attempt to detect the arrival of the Mars 2020 mission using InSight's seismometers.
+In early 2021, the InSight team announced they would attempt to detect the arrival of the Mars 2020 mission using InSights seismometers.
 Pre-landing modeling of the signals from Mars 2020's entry, descent and landing sequence suggested that the most probable source of any potential signal would be the impact of the spacecraft's cruise mass balance devices with the Martian surface, at speeds of around 4000 m/s.
 Shortly after successfully landing the Perseverance Rover, NASA announced that its landing went undetected by InSight.
 This helped demonstrate that Mars has a seismic efficiency of less than 3%.

 On 12 April 2021, it was reported that Insight went into emergency hibernation because its solar panels were filled with Martian dust.

 On 14 April, the lander began to transmit images after waking from hibernation.

 On 3 May 2021, InSight used its robotic arm to trickle sand beside a solar panel.
 The InSight team wanted to let the sand blow away and touch the solar panels, sticking some dust particles to it, before leaving the solar panel.
 The sand trickle resulted in a boost in power of 30 watt-hours per sol.

 In July 2021 three papers studying Mars's interior structure were published.
 Seismometer data confirms that the center of Mars is molten.
 The crust of Mars is thinner than expected and may have two or three sub-layers.

-In January 2022, InSight went into safe mode due to a regional dust storm in the area, which caused a reduction in sunlight.
+In January 2022, InSight went into safe mode due to a dust storm in the area, which reduced sunlight.
 During its time in safe mode, all but essential functions were suspended.
-It left safe mode on 19 January 2022 and resumed normal operations, however all science instruments were left off in the mean time.
+It left safe mode on 19 January 2022 and resumed normal operations; however, all science instruments were left off in the meantime.

 As of May 2022, Insight has recorded 1,313 marsquakes.

 The seismometer (SEIS), radio experiment (RISE) and the weather instruments (TWINS) continue to operate as the lander's Mars surface mission was extended by two years, until end of December 2022.
-The reason the mission was retired was due to insufficient power generation on the solar panels, due to dust accumulation.
+The mission was retired due to insufficient power generation on the solar panels, due to dust accumulation.

 In August 2024, a reservoir of liquid water was discovered on Mars – deep in the rocky outer crust of the planet.
 The findings came from a new analysis of seismometer data, which recorded four years' of vibrations – Mars quakes – from deep inside the Red Planet.